somechild/Form-Validator/README.md

 ##The Validator Functions

-**They all return objects.** the 'isSuccess' property of this object will let you determine if validation was successful or not.
+**They all return objects.**

+The 'isSuccess' property of this object will let you determine if validation was successful or not.

 *Some returned objects also contain an 'err' property which provides a number pertaining to a type of error.
 To figure out what each number means, see below*

-###charCounter(txt, min, max, ignSpace, ignLineBrs, toTrim)
+###charCounter(txt, min, max, ignSpace, ignLineBrs, toTrim) | charCounter.js
 *In the DEMO I use this for validation a textarea containing a description*

 * **'txt': string** is the txt to count on